c-alejandrev/EarlyWorld/README.md

    ``` matlab
   EarlyWorld_example_simulation("Example","0.8","[0.5,2500]","1","100","1")
   ```
-  Running the above code you obtain 100 realizations of an oscillating environment in which alpha follows $\alpha=0.8 + 0.5\sin{(2\pi t/2500)}$.
+  Running the above code you obtain 100 stochastic realizations of an oscillating environment in which alpha follows $\alpha=0.8 + 0.5\sin{(2\pi t/2500)}$.
 The results are stored as 100 matlab files in the folder /Data/Example/.